Skip to main content

 • Voice VLAN (access only)

 Switch networks bound to templates will not be able to clone using the Clone tool mentioned above.
-The correct way to duplicate switch configurations is using the Bind to profile tool, which is explained in our Switch Templates Deployment Guide.
+To duplicate switch configurations, use the Bind to profile tool.
+For more information, refer to the Switch Templates Deployment Guide

 • Was this article helpful?